 Getting started can be a little intimidating, but these five plants are super easy to plant, grow, harvest and enjoy—from seed to plate.
 Just remember to keep them watered and give them light.

-Have fun and enjoy the magic of gardening!
+If you want more direction, consider this seed starting guide.
+Either way, have fun and enjoy the magic of gardening!